 - The Sound Of The Cosmos (2002, Hooj Choons)

 Reviewed by Mike G

-Global Communication was a part-time duo consisting of UK composers-producers-DJ's Mark Pritchard and Tom Middleton.
+Global Communication is the duo of British composer-producer-DJ's Mark Pritchard and Tom Middleton.
 Both are still active today but it was during the 1990's they recorded as GC, creating three albums of original and semi-original material.
-They're still best known for the classic 76'14 (1994), one of the the most famous and widely-loved albums in ambient techno.
+They're still best known for the classic 76'14 (1994), one of the most famous and widely-loved albums in ambient dance music.

 76'14 - named after its exact running time - fully deserves its hallowed status as a classic of early British techno aka IDM (that's, ahem, intelligent dance music).
-It's a near-perfect example of tone painting in the tradition of classic European synthesiser music but recast for the 90's dance music scene with then-current music computers, sampling techniques, drum machines and a dash of Detroit techno, electro and various other scene sounds.
-This is music that brilliantly evolves melodies and movement from pure texture, music with real respect for subtlety and an awe-inspiring quality that will just wipe you out.
-From sighing cosmic vignettes to precise, melodic electro-rhythms, the light and dark moods simply melt from one into the other.
-Middleton and Pritchard show they understand where to draw the line before music that’s sweet and uplifting becomes something that's merely trite.
-The second and fourth tracks (none of them have actual names) are outstanding in the way they evolve from the simplest of sound effects: one a ticking clock, the other a radio pulse pinged from deep space.
+It's a near-perfect example of tone painting in the tradition of classic European ambient synthesiser music, but recast through the early 90's British dance scene's new-generation samplers, drum machines and infusions of Detroit techno, electro and various other scene sounds.
+This is music that brilliantly evolves melodies and movement from pure texture, electronica with real respect for subtlety and an awe-inspiring quality that will just wipe you out.
+The second and fourth tracks (none have actual names save their running times) are outstanding in the way they evolve from the simplest of sound effects: one a ticking clock, the other a radio pulse pinged from deep space.